Manage multicast

 In a multicast domain, a multicast group is a set of resources that send and receive the same multicast messages.
 Each group is identified by a multicast IP address.

-• A multicast domain can have multiple multicast groups.
-Each group must have a unique IP address.
-Resources in different multicast groups within the same domain cannot communicate.
+• A multicast domain can contain multiple groups, each with a unique IP address.
+Resources in different groups within the same domain cannot communicate.

 • Multicast groups in different multicast domains can have the same IP address: